 Of: Carolina Yang

 In the field of agriculture where production is the major appeal, a lens from the indigenous perspectives provides opportunities to relieve the unprecedented environmental stress imposed by industrial agriculture.
-Rather than over-simplified food system, sustainability will be more reachable if native wisdom is applied in celebration of diversity.
+Rather than an over-simplified food system, sustainability will be more attainable if native wisdom is applied in celebration of diversity.